sookasa/logentries-rsyslog/README.md

 Development
 ============
 First, you'll need [RVM](https://rvm.io/) installed.
 If you don't want to use RVM, then just make sure you use the Ruby version specified in `.rvmrc`.
+If you want to run the integration tests, you'll need to have [Vagrant](http://www.vagrantup.com/) (> 1.1.0).

 To get the dependencies: